na-na-hi/renget/archive/chrprompt2.md

 >Well, the first thing that comes to mind is my bed.
 M-maybe you’ve seen it already.
 It’s a bowl of cotton balls, and we keep it on the desk in our dorm.
 It’s so comfy...
 Better than any bed I had as a human.
 Aside from that...
 I usually drink from a thimble, and I’ve used a feather quill pen as a broom before.
 Also, Sneasel and I have thought about getting me a sewing needle I could use as a sword, to protect myself if I need to.
 It would be the right size, but I’m not sure if I could use it very well without any fingers, so it's just in the idea stage so far.

 Q3: If you learn Pollen Puff, will you share some with the other guild members?
 I want sweets.
+>Definitely!
+That would be a nice thing to do.
+That is, j-just as long as people don’t pester me about it...
+I don’t want to end up like Tropius.
+I feel bad for him, with the way people are always asking to eat his bananas.
+But if people are polite about it, and don’t bother me too much, I’d be happy to make Pollen Puffs for them.
+>Although...
+I’m not sure if o-or when I’ll learn how to do it.
+I know it’s supposed to be an instinctive thing for a Ribombee, and I do want to learn the move because it would be useful in missions... but I h-haven’t had any luck with it.
+I just haven’t spent much time experimenting with pollen, and I’m the only Ribombee in the Capim area, so I can’t ask any other Ribombee to give me pointers.
+I have been learning other moves, though, so I’m hopeful that I can learn Pollen Puff someday.
+It might take time, but it’ll be worth it.

 ###Jung
 Q1: How and when did you meet Sara?